sutta » kn » snp » vagga5 » Sutta Nipāta 5.7

 “Sabbesu kāmesu yo vītarāgo,

-“One free of all sensual desires,”
+“One free of desire for sensual pleasuress,”

 (upasīvāti bhagavā)